 The App Store might be the most important app on iOS.
 Where would we be without third-party apps?
 The app store—and those apps—are the beating heart of the entire ecosystem.

 You’d expect Apple to treat such a vital part of its ecosystem with care, and it has.
 Updates to the App Store have been incremental.
 New features get added, and the look and feel changes with the operating system design trend of the era.

-But with iOS 11, things really change.
+iOS 11, things really change.
 The App Store has been redesigned from top to bottom, and in large part the changes are smart.
 Important items have been highlighted, less important ones de-emphasized.
 Games and apps have been separated into separate tabs, which seems like a smart decision.
 It gives both types of apps room to breathe.

 The redesigned app detail pages are solid, with large icons, big purchase buttons, and prominent display of the average rating, app ranking, and age rating.
 User reviews are still there, but they’re down in a separate section in a side-scrolling section.

 Then there’s the new App Store content.
 That’s now the App Store has an editorial sensibility that simply didn’t exist before.
 There are articles on the App Store, and lots of them.